Tommy Denison

-Tommy Denison (born October 7, 1978) is the offensive coordinator for York University's football team, the York Lions of U Sports.
-As a former quarterback in Canadian Interuniversity Sport, he is a two-time All-Canadian and two-time winner of the Hec Crighton Trophy in 2002 and 2003.
+Tommy Denison (born October 7, 1978) is a former quarterback in Canadian Interuniversity Sport and a football coach.
+He is currently the senior offensive assistant for the York Lions of U Sports football.
+As a player, he is a two-time All-Canadian and two-time winner of the Hec Crighton Trophy in 2002 and 2003.
 He played professionally for the Winnipeg Blue Bombers, Calgary Stampeders, and Toronto Argonauts of the Canadian Football League (CFL).

 High school

 Denison played his high school football at Beamsville District Secondary School, where he was a part of two Zone 4 championship football teams.

 Great Lakes Football League

 Denison played for the Niagara Colts of the GLFL and set numerous records including an 836-yard passing performance against the Brantford Bisons that was recognized in Sports Illustrated's Faces in the Crowd.
 He threw for 6,700 yards and 68 touchdowns in the 1998 season.

 University career

 Denison first attended Graceland College in 1998 where he was a member of the Graceland Yellowjackets.
 He then transferred to the Mansfield University of Pennsylvania in 1999, where he won the starting quarterback job midway through his redshirt freshman season.
 There he completed 68 of his 144 pass attempts for 735 yards with six touchdowns and ten interceptions.